Content on this page was generated by AI and has not been manually reviewed.

 Can I change edge on a VPN-free router?

 A VPN-enabled router can be configured to use a VPN edge, but you’ll still be relying on the provider’s edge network.
 It’s a good option for whole-home coverage but requires setup and occasional adjustments.
+Is touch vpn safe 2026

 How do I test edge latency effectively?